godalming123/tinytile/readme.md

-# Tinytile
+# TINYTILE
 ***NOTE:*** that this is not the default branch, but instead one that is re-written in zig with simalar goals, the similaritys END THERE.
 A fork of tinywl designed to be a simple base for a tiling WM written in zig with wlroots version `0.16`.

-## Stargazers over time
+# Stargazers over time
 [![Stargazers over time](https://starchart.cc/godalming123/tinytile.svg)](https://starchart.cc/godalming123/tinytile)

-# Other language options:
+# Other language options that could be considered for this project:
-## Not usable because the bindings are out of date:
+## Not usable because the wlroots bindings are out of date:
  - Golang
  - Haskell
  - Ocaml